Skip to content

 2.1 GHRD

-2. When the GHRD is successfully built, you shall obtain the SOF, CORE.RBF, and HPS.RBF files.
+2. When the GHRD is successfully built, the sof file is generated:

 2.2 Yocto